dataArtisans/flink-training-web/web/exercises/replyGraph.md

 ---
 layout: page
-title: DataSet API - Reply Graph Extraction
+title: DataSet API - Reply Graph
 permalink: /exercises/replyGraph.html
 ---

-The task of the "Reply Graph Extraction" exercise is to extract reply connections between mails in the archives of Apache Flink's developer mailing list.
+The task of the "Reply Graph" exercise is to extract reply connections between mails in the archives of Apache Flink's developer mailing list.
 These connections can be used to define a reply graph and to analyze the structure of the Flink community.

 A reply connection is defined as a pair of two email addresses (`Tuple2<String, String>`) where the first email address replied to an email of the second email address.
 The task of this exercise is to compute all reply connections between emails in the Mail Data Set and count the number of reply connections for each unique pair of email addresses.

 ### Input Data

-This exercise uses the [Mail Data Set](/exercises/mailData.html) which was extracted from the Apache Flink development mailing list archive.
-This task requires three fields `MessageID`, `Sender`, and `Reply-To`.
-If read correctly, the input data is a `DataSet<Tuple3<String, String, String>>` and should look similar to this when printed:
+This exercise requires three fields `MessageID`, `Sender`, and `Reply-To` from the [Mail Data Set](/exercises/mailData.html) which was extracted from the Apache Flink development mailing list archive.
+The input data can be read as a `DataSet<Tuple3<String, String, String>>`.
+When printed, the data set should look similar to this:

 ~~~
 (<CAAdrtT0-sfxxUK-BrPC03ia7t1WR_ogA5uA6J5CSRvuON+snTg@mail.gmail.com>,Fabian Hueske <fhueske@apache.org>,<C869A196-EB43-4109-B81C-23FE9F726AC6@apache.org>)